 The 4 Pillars of Sales Fundas

 At Sales Fundas, led by Jayant Kelkar, we have analyzed why B2B teams struggle.
 It is rarely a lack of desire; it is almost always a lack of definition.
+To build a lasting institution, you need a foundation.

 To transition from a chaotic, personality-driven sales floor to a disciplined revenue engine, your sales team training must cover four distinct pillars: